 The recession of 2008-2010 was a challenge to the agency, but through sound financial practices combined with an outstanding sales team and dedicated CSRs and support staff, the agency successfully navigated the rough waters.
 A reputation for stability, longevity, and integrity has been the major factor in this success as well in attracting new insurance company partners and new insurance clients.

-Elliott Phillips, son in law of Billy Silcox, started at the agency in 2010 and became a very successful salesperson.
+Elliott Phillips, son in law of Billy Silcox, started with the agency in 2010 and became a very successful salesperson.

-In May 2011, C. T. Lowndes & Company purchased the Harleyville Insurance Agency in Harleyville, SC and serviced that small book of business from the Summerville Office.
+In May 2011, C. T. Lowndes & Company purchased the Harleysville Insurance Agency in Harleysville, SC and serviced that small book of business from the Summerville Office.

 With the addition of Auto-Owners Insurance Company, acquired in the Dennis Agency purchase, Rawlins Lowndes assumed the task of building a life insurance department for the agency.
-The agency’s first full time, life insurance account executive, Chelsea Walsh was hired in November 2011.
-Chelsea graduated from Appalachian State University with a degree in insurance.
+The agency has remained a leading producer of life policies for Auto Owners.

-The agency’s 9th location, primarily a sales office, was opened in September 2012 in Myrtle Beach under the direction of Susan Dean.
+The agency’s ninth location, primarily a sales office, opened in September 2012 in Myrtle Beach under the direction of Robert and Lori Bellamy.

 Alice Lowndes Taylor, daughter of Henry Lowndes, Jr. joined the business on December 1, 2012.

 In late 2012, the agency hired Matt Ayer as a new account executive.
 Matt’s father owned an agency in Vermont.